lawrence-innovative-tech/java/JAVA/1 Fundamental & JVM Internals & Performance/0 Fundamentals.md

 Computer knows only 0's and 1's.
 Through [[#**Programming Languages]] we talk or communicate with computer.

 #### **Software
 - Software does not have physical components, Give request to software it process and returns  output.
-There are many type of software are design and developed to solve particular problem or consumer inputs and produces outputs.
+There are many type of software are design and developed to solve particular problem or consume inputs and produce outputs.
 - e.x.
 	- Streams api - Streams are grouped or packages consumes request and it managed and processing then produce output.